nazdridoy/world-religions-wiki/buddhism/practices/README.md

 The various Buddhist practices are designed to work together as an integrated system:

 - [The Noble Eightfold Path](../beliefs/eightfold_path.md) - The Buddha's comprehensive framework for practice
+- [Teacher-Student Relationship](./teacher_student.md) - The role of guidance and transmission in practice
 - [Gradual Training](./gradual_training.md) - Progressive stages of Buddhist practice
 - [Ethics, Meditation, and Wisdom](./three_trainings.md) - How the three trainings work together
 - [Integrating Practice into Daily Life](./daily_practice.md) - Making Buddhism a lived reality